Why read this? : We share quick, easy and free ways to do informal market research. Learn how to put your observation

 Why market research?

 Of all the potential customers who could choose your brand, some will spend more, be easier to influence and they’ll stay more loyal.
-Others will spend less, be harder to influence and they’ll jump to one of your competitors before you’ve finished saying price promotion.
+Others will spend less, be harder to influence and they’ll jump to one of your competitors before you’ve finished saying sales promotion.

 It’s the job of market research to help you understand these differences and recommend what you do about them.